HOT & HUMID, THEN SCATTERED STORMS TOMORROW

 SATURDAY: S/SW 10-20 KTS WAVES: 2-4′

-TODAY: Hot and humid, but a little cooler lakeside.
+TODAY: Hot and humid.
 Mostly sunny.
 Some wildfire smoke.
 HIGH: 88 (heat index around 90)

 TONIGHT: A fair evening.
-Some clouds late.
+Clouds move in late.
 Warm and muggy.
-LOW: 70
+LOW: 69

 SATURDAY: Scattered showers and storms.
-Some sun late.
+Some clearing late.
 Warm, humid and breezy.
 HIGH: 84 LOW: 57

 Copyright 2021 WBAY.
 All rights reserved.